AlgebraixData/status-go/Notes.md

 ### TODO

--   Understand **what the different OS builds need** and make sure it's deployed to the Github pages.
-    **Ben et al are working on this.**

 -   **Create an organization on Docker hub** (rather than continue to use Endurance's personal account), move the two Docker images that are used in the build to the organization and set up the integration with Github to automatically build them.
 Or decide what else we want to do with